TetsuakiBaba/MarkPaper/README.md

 To create beautiful documents, all you need is to write Markdown text.
 MarkPaper is a tool that generates beautiful HTML documents suitable for academic papers and technical documents using a custom Markdown parser.
 It provides rich features including a hamburger menu with table of contents, footnote system, GitHub-style alerts, code blocks, and more.

 ## Demo
 You can see the demo of MarkPaper at [MarkPaper Demo](https://tetsuakibaba.github.io/MarkPaper/?file=README.md).
+This is a demo that opens the currently viewed README.md file in MarkPaper.

 ## Getting Started